ddbj/www/_ddbj/mss-e.md

 - Assembled transcripts &#x279E; TSA: Transcriptome Shotgun Assembly

 ## How to upload the submission files  {#sendfiles}

+Submitters can transfer the submission files from MSS form by either one of the methods indicated below.

-- Uploading in MSS form
+- Uploading from browser
-In the process of MSS application, you can upload the submission files in MSS form.
-Even if you cannot upload the submission files during the application, you can upload them later.
-You will find the link to upload files in the email that is sent from DDBJ just after the application.
-- Transferring by SFTP
+- Specifying the DFAST job ID
+- Loading the files which have been transferred to SFTP server
-If the total submission files exceed more than 10 Gbytes in uncompressed size, we recommend that you use SCP/SFTP by using [public/private key pair](/account-e.html#generate-key-pair).
-First, [register center name and public key](/account-e.html#register-center-name-and-public-key) to your account, and then send the files according to ["Data upload"](/upload-e.html).
+    - Select this method when the total submission files exceed more than 10 Gbytes in uncompressed size.
+You need [public/private key pair](/account-e.html#generate-key-pair) to use SFTP.
+First, [register center name and public key](/account-e.html#register-center-name-and-public-key) to your account, and then upload the files according to ["Data upload"](/upload-e.html).
+    - Read the description below

 <div class="attention" markdown="1">
 ＜NOTE＞ Do not send submission files as email attachment unless there is some particular reason.
 </div>

+### File format for uploading to SFTP server  {#sftpmss}

+- The destination directory is /mass
+- The mass directory is a target to import the files when MSS Application Form is used.
+Therefore only the the submission files should be placed here.
+- MSS form reads the files recursively from the subdirectories under mass/.
+- There are some rules for the submission file name.
+As to the compressed files, the files in the compressed archive should be subject to the rule.
+    - File extension of the annotation file should be either one of <span style="background-color: #e8e8e8;">.ann</span>, <span style="background-color: #e8e8e8;">.annt</span>, <span style="background-color: #e8e8e8;">.tsv</span>, or <span style="background-color: #e8e8e8;">.ann.txt</span>
+    - File extension of the nucleotide sequence file should be either one of <span style="background-color: #e8e8e8;">.fasta</span>, <span style="background-color: #e8e8e8;">.seq.fa</span>, <span style="background-color: #e8e8e8;">.fa</span>, <span style="background-color: #e8e8e8;">.fna</span>, or <span style="background-color: #e8e8e8;">.seq</span>
+    - An annotation file and a nucleotide sequence file must comprise a pair.
+The system determines as a pair whose filenames without the extension has the same name.
+        - Excluding the case of re-submitting the submission files as the request from DDBJ curator.
+    - Use alphanumeric and part of symbolic (excluding space, backtick, angle brackets "<>", and parentheses "()") characters for the file name.
+Do not include multibyte character such as Japanese font.
+- MSS Application Form can import the files from compressed archive.
+The following compression types are available.
+    - gzip, bzip2, xz, lzip, lzma, lzop, zstd, compress
+    e.g.
+    20230322-1.tar.gz
+    20230322-2.tar.bz2
+    20230322-3.tar.xz
+    20230322-4.zip
+    20230322-5.tar.lzma
+    20230322-6.tar.lzo
+    20230322-7.tar.zst
+    20230322-8.tar.Z

 ## Review of the submission files   {#review}
 Upload the submission files to DDBJ after you have checked the submission files by using [the file checking tool](/ddbj/mss-e.html#prep-4).